 "Picture a vulture flying over a desert.
 As it flies it sees dead carcasses all over the ground.
 However, a hummingbird flying over the very same desert sees desert flowers.
 They see different things because they only see what they are looking for."

 This has challenged me to look at my world differently lately.
 Sometimes it takes letting go of the world you know to imagine one that has yet to exist.
 And to change society for the better, it takes expanding our moral imagination.
 The story of the vulture and the hummingbird...

 Trouble with first-timers

-by Joshua Seth Minatrea on August 6, 2015 in innovation
+by Joshua Seth Minatrea on August 6, 2015 in uncategorized

 Do you tweet?
 I don't.
 There.
 I said it.
 I've tried a few times but never really stuck with it.
 I like the challenge of finding something witty to say in 140 characters or less, but it's not something I can have running in the background of my mind while moving through the day.
 For me, tweeting takes too much time and attention, and like other social media platforms, it is hard to measure the ROI.

 After listening in on an earnings call this week, CNN Money reported that Twitter has acknowledged it is facing a significant problem.
 It appears that people who know how to use the micro-blogging site seem to love it, but nubies are often...

 An introduction to hospitality

 by Elizabeth Biedrzycki on July 16, 2015 in uncategorized